A term that can be a little confusing in commercial real estate is “imputed equity.”

 1. Buying Property at Lower Than Market Value

 One example, and probably the simplest, is when an investor buys an asset for a lower cost than its valuation.
 Right off the bat, this transaction creates imputed equity.
-The value of the property is higher than the cost, for whatever reason.
+The value of the property from the commercial appraisal is higher than the cost, for whatever reason.
 According to Prager, this situation is common.

 2. The Passage of Time Increases the Property’s Value